Video games in the United States: Take-Two Interactive

 In September 1993, Ryan Brant established the American video game holding firm Take-Two Interactive Software, Inc. in New York City.
 Rockstar Games and 2K, two significant publishing labels owned by Take-Two Interactive, both have internal game production teams.
 Take-Two established the Private Division label to assist independent developer publication, and more recently revealed Intercept Games as a new inside company for the label.
 The business also established Ghost Story Games, rebranding Irrational Games, a former 2K firm.
 To establish itself in the market for mobile games, the company bought Socialpoint, Playdots, and Nordeus.
-Additionally, the business controls 50% of the professional esports league NBA 2K League.
-Take-Two's combined portfolio includes franchises such as BioShock, Borderlands, Grand Theft Auto, NBA 2K, and Red Dead among others.
+Additionally, the company controls 50% of the professional esports league NBA 2K League.
+In 2013, Grand Theft Auto V was the most popular game.
+Within 24 hours of its release, Take-Two Interactive sold 11.21 million copies of Grand Theft Auto V, earning a total of more than US$815 million.
+Three days after its debut, when sales of the game surpassed $1 billion, it set a record for fastest-selling entertainment product in history.
+Take-Two's combined portfolio includes franchises such as BioShock, Borderlands, Grand Theft Auto, NBA 2K, Max Payne and Red Dead among others.
 In 2022, Take-Two Interactive acquired mobile video game company Zynga for $12.7 billion.